-Meet Shillah (pictured left) and Tebs (pictured right), the textile artisans who are always creating something new and exciting in the treasure trove of cloth that is Amatuli’s sewing department.
+Meet Shilla (pictured top left)and Tebogo (pictured top right), the textile artisans who are always creating something new and exciting in the treasure trove of cloth that is Amatuli’s sewing department.
 With years of experience and a love for African textiles, they have mastered the art of working with bold designs and rich, vibrant colours creating unique pieces, prototyping new products, and perfecting them until they are just right.

-Born in Zimbabwe, Shillah graduated from design school and came to South Africa in 2007.
-She began working at a furniture store where she did most of the reupholstery work.
+Born in Zimbabwe, Shilla graduated from design school and came to South Africa in 2007.
+She began working at a furniture store where she did most of the re-upholstery work.
 She started working at Amatuli in 2011 and has since then been creating an assortment of unique interior design pieces.

 African textiles are exploding across the globe and slowly transcending from the fashion industry into other areas of lifestyle space; namely homeware and interior design.